jakobos/10x-cards/.ai/api-plan.md

 - **Method**: `POST`
 - **Path**: `/ai/generate-flashcards`
 - **Description**: Submits source text to an AI model to generate flashcard suggestions.
-It also creates a `generation` entry in the `generations` table.
-This endpoint is stateless and does not persist any data.
+It creates a `generation` entry in the `generations` table to track the generation process and returns the candidates along with a `generationId`.
 - **Request Body**:
   ```json
   {